 Our databases on physician quality provide:

-- Physicians most often recognized by their peers—We regularly send surveys to all actively practicing physicians in the 53 largest metropolitan areas in the U.S. and ask them to tell us which one or two doctors in each of 35 or more different specialty fields they “would consider most desirable for care of a loved one.”
+- Physicians most often recognized by their peers—We regularly send surveys to all actively practicing physicians in the 53 largest metropolitan areas in the U.S. and ask them to tell us which one or two doctors in each of 38 specialty fields they “would consider most desirable for care of a loved one.”
 Our database reveals the names of physicians who were mentioned most often by other area physicians—and the number of times they were mentioned.

 - Patient ratings of primary care physicians—Patients looking for primary care physicians in the areas where we publish Consumers' Checkbook magazine—the Boston, Chicago, Philadelphia, San Francisco-Oakland-San Jose, Seattle-Tacoma, Twin Cities, and Washington, DC, areas—can also review how doctors were rated by surveyed patients.
 Patients are the best source of information on many aspects of physician quality, including how well doctors listen, explain things, help patients coordinate care among other healthcare providers, and make themselves accessible for appointments and advice.
 These aspects of care are critical to prevention, to accurate diagnoses, and to a patient’s ability and motivation to do his or her part in carrying out a plan of care.